redhat-developer-demos/namegen/README.md

 # random-name-gen-app
-A demonstration project that has an API backend using MongoDB and an HTML front end, all running from the same server.
+A demonstration project that has an API backend that binds to an instance of a MongoDB database and an HTML front end, all running from the same code base.
+The behavior of the UI is that it generates and stores a random name according to a series of button clicks.

 ## Get up and running